jermeewinn/Hexagon-Render-Test/README.md

 ![Hexagont Ring](src/assets/Hexagon-Ring.png)

-It is best if you styled not just each row, but also each individual hexagoon.
+It is best if you styled not just each row, but also each individual hexagon.
 In the screenshot, the min-width styling is set to 250px.
 If you want to change the size of the hexagons while maintaining consistent spacing between each hexagon, you will need to change the width, min-width in the **.hexagon-style**, and the margin-bottom values in the **.hex-row** className values.

 Additionally, the **.hex-row** margin-bottom value is negative so that the hexagon rows can slightly overlap each other.
 If set to greater than/equal to 0, then the rows would align at the hexagons' points.

 ### **2) Canva**
 Canva could be a good alternative to work with *if* you pay for their pro subscription.
 Otherwise, their free options are pretty limited, especially working with Hexagons.
 This would be useful if one were more concentrated on creating UX/UI elements, and if you had money to go with it.

-## Future Development
+## **Future Development**
 - Figure out a way to add pictures, text, clickable text, etc. to individual Hexagons.
 - Figure out a way to enable clicking of a hexagon to correlate to a text shown in the next object.

-## Author
+## **Author**
 This application was created by [Jeremy Huynh](https://www.linkedin.com/in/jeremy-huynh/).
 For inquries, please reach out at jeahuynh18@gmail.com.